Allah chose the prophets and messengers as the best of examples to their nations

 5. Believe in the Judgement Day

-Muslims must believe in the judgment day when Allah terminate creating all creature and human being.
-After all, destroy and finally dead, He will raise all of mankind and lead them back to Him.
+Muslims must believe in the judgment day when Allah will terminate creation, all creatures and human beings.
+After all, destroyed and finally dead, He will raise all of mankind and lead them back to Him.
 All of the good and bad deeds will be valued by Allah.
-Muslims believe the doomsday and the sign of it as predicted in the Quran and Hadith.
+Muslims believe in the doomsday and the signs of it as predicted in the Quran and Hadith.
 Allah says:

 عَلِمَتْ نَفْسٌ مَّا قَدَّمَتْ وَأَخَّرَتْ